Rules For Subtracting And Adding Integers

 1. Finance: As mentioned earlier, tracking bank account balances involves adding deposits (positive integers) and subtracting withdrawals (positive integers).
 If you overdraw, you'll have a negative integer representing your debt.

 2. Temperature: Temperature scales often include negative values (below zero).
 Calculating temperature changes involves adding or subtracting integers.
-For instance, if the temperature is -5°C and it rises by 10°C, the new temperature is -5 + 10 = 5°C.
+Here's a good example: if the temperature is -5°C and it rises by 10°C, the new temperature is -5 + 10 = 5°C.

 3. Elevation: Sea level is often used as a reference point for elevation.
 Locations below sea level have negative elevations, while locations above sea level have positive elevations.
 Calculating the difference in elevation between two points involves subtracting integers.